viviRbi/vyNote/readme.md

 - If a new instance of an object is created.
 The pointer to that object in the heap stored in the stack

 ## What is a stack frame?
 When are these created?
-- It is a frame of data that push to the stack
+- It is a frame of data of a function that haven't return that was pushed to the stack
 - When a function called, a stack frame created.
 And then all the data put onto the stack frame.
-It act like a container
+When the function return, the current stack frame deleted from the stack

 ## What are annotations?
 - Provide the extra information of a method source code